howardabrams/learning-frc-robotics/docs/000-introduction.md

 at CAD, assembly or strategy.

 This course is designed to make you helpful early in the process.
+The skills you learn here will carry you to learning other computer languages and building other projects, like smart phone and web applications.

 What to Learn
 -------------

 Every member of the programming team should:

  * Know the Basics of the [Java Programming language][020]